Bonding Rabbit Pairs

-Start by putting them together in this neutral zone with plenty of food, toys and places to hide in or climb on, for short 30 min periods, supervised by you.
-Remember that mounting, chasing and nipping are normal behaviour and you do not need to do anything except observe, but if they start becoming aggressive; biting, lunging for each other and actually fighting you must immediately separate them.
+Start by putting them together in this neutral zone with plenty of food, toys and places to hide in or climb on, for short periods, supervised by you.
+Remember that mounting, chasing and nipping are normal behaviour and you do not need to do anything except observe, if they start becoming aggressive; biting, lunging for each other and actually fighting you must immediately separate them and try again the next day.
 I would suggest wearing some thick gardening gloves to protect you from being bitten.

-If these initial introduction sessions go well you can gradually increase the amount of time you leave them together.
+Once these initial introduction sessions go well you can gradually increase the amount of time you leave them together.
+You can assist this process by feeding the rabbits together.
 Then once you are totally happy they seem to be getting along well (signs to look for below) you can move them in together permanently but make sure the hutch either smells of them both or has been completely cleaned and disinfected so it smells neutral.